Circuit management tables

 The ID for the section in the circuit.

-Start point source ID
+Start location source ID

 The source ID of the feature or object that is associated with the starting point for the circuit section.
 When the circuit section is associated with a subcircuit, this references the Subcircuit table alias.
 The default is NULL.

-Start point ID
+Start location ID

 The global ID of the feature or object that is associated with the starting point for the circuit section.
 When the circuit section is associated with a subcircuit, this references the global ID of the subcircuit.
 The default is NULL.